 It may be packed with the biggest numbers in hardware terms but one thing that still remains very grounded is the camera application on the OnePlus 6.
 The major part of the camera app is dominated by the viewfinder.
 In the Photo mode, above the viewfinder, the company has placed icons for the self-timer mode, the HDR mode, the viewfinder ratio and the flash.
 The viewfinder ratio allows you to change the size of the viewfinder and get a better view of the space around you if need be.
 Below the viewfinder, OnePlus has accommodated the three basic modes— Video, Photo and Portrait.
 Swiping right or left on the camera screen also changes these modes whereas if you swipe up, a few additional modes pop up including Pro Mode, Slow Motion, and Timelapse.

 Zooming in on the OnePlus 6 is pretty simple as well.
-Near the base of the viewfinder, there is a 1x icon, which when pressed gives you 2x zoom (which OnePlus claims is relatively lossless but is not as good as an optical zoom, in our experience) but if you want to go further in, you would have to zoom in through the viewfinder by pinching out.
+Near the base of the viewfinder, there is a 1x icon, which, when pressed, gives you 2x zoom (which OnePlus claims are relatively lossless but is not as good as an optical zoom, in our experience), but if you want to go further in, you would have to zoom in through the viewfinder by pinching out.
 Right above these modes, on the bottom right side of the viewfinder, the company has positioned the beauty mode icon.
-The beauty mode is available for both primary and secondary camera as opposed to some smartphones that only offer it for the front-facing camera.
+The beauty mode is available for both primary and secondary cameras as opposed to some smartphones that only offer it for the front-facing camera.

-In the video mode, the app offers different resolutions you can choose from which include 720P, 1080P, 4K at 60FPS, 4K at 30FPS, and 1080P at 60FPS.
+In the video mode, the app offers different resolutions you can choose from, which include 720P, 1080P, 4K at 60FPS, 4K at 30FPS, and 1080P at 60FPS.
 The auto mode in video mode records at 1080P.
-These options are placed above the viewfinder along with the flash icon replacing the line of HDR mode and other features present on the Photo mode.
+These options are placed above the viewfinder along with the flash icon replacing the line of HDR mode and other features present in the Photo mode.
 In Portrait Mode, you have the timer option above the viewfinder and the option to change the shape of the depth effect (more about this later).
-On the base of the camera app rest the camera switch icon, the circular shutter button and the gallery icon.
+On the base of the camera app, rest the camera switch icon, the circular shutter button, and the gallery icon.

 Outshooting the 5T, especially in low light